vmjersey/labeler/README.md

    * Add ability to resize rectangles.
    * Add ability to draw free hand for semantic segmentation?
    * Add ability to load model in Keras for bounding boxes suggestions.
+   * Add ability to have script generate image

 Bugs:
+   * YoloV3 is slow